jarvis-wa/jarvis-wa/README.md

 - ---
 ## 🚀 About Me
-I am a 4B BMath (Bachelor of Mathematics in Data Science) undergraduate at University of Waterloo, I love everything about data science, computer science and machine learning programming!
+I graduated in 2024 from University of Waterloo in Bachelor of Mathematics in Data Science (Co-op), and am currently a master student at University of Toronto Master of Science in Applied Computing (MScAC), under the Department of Computer Science.
+I love everything about data science, computer science and machine learning programming!

-- 🔭 I had three co-ops at [CGI](https://www.cgi.com/en), [University of Waterloo](https://uwaterloo.ca/), [Manulife](https://www.manulife.ca/personal.html).
+- 🔭 I had three past co-op experiences at [CGI](https://www.cgi.com/en), [University of Waterloo](https://uwaterloo.ca/), [Manulife](https://www.manulife.ca/personal.html).
+The last two positions are 8-month.
 - 🌱 I’m currently learning classification and deep learning neural networks.
 - 💬 Tell me about your favorite FPS and MOBA games!
 - 📫 How to reach me out: [here](szwjw034@gmail.com).